charliehigh/charliehigh/README.md

 I design and implement analytical and machine learning frameworks that improve decision-making in mining operations, with a focus on geological uncertainty modeling, ore routing optimization, and operational risk analysis.

-I design and implement data-driven solutions that improve decision-making in mining operations, with a focus on uncertainty modeling, ore routing optimization, and operational analytics.

 ## Core Areas of Work

 - Geostatistical simulation and uncertainty-aware mine planning